ChrisJabb21/Botium-Toys-Internal-Security-Audit/README.md

 -------

-# Introduction <a href="introduction">
+# Introduction <a name="introduction">

-An internal security audit assessment done on Botium Toys, fictious toy company, completed as part of my cybersecurity portfolio and as part of Google's Cybersecurity Professional Certificate on Coursera.
+An internal security audit assessment done on Botium Toys, fictious toy company, completed as part of my cybersecurity portfolio and as part of Google's <a href='https://www.coursera.org/google-certificates/cybersecurity-certificate'>Cybersecurity Professional Certificate</a> on Coursera in the  <a href='https://www.coursera.org/learn/manage-security-risks?specialization=cybersecurity-certificate'> Play It Safe: Manage Security Risks </a> Course .

 The goal is to perform an audit of Botium Toys’ cybersecurity program.
 The audit needs to align current business practices with industry standards and best practices.
 The